 And note the elegant wine labels.
 Tyler designed these as he says, “if Valentino had a wine brand perhaps this is what his wine label would look like”.
 In a nod to Villa Nellcôte, an outline of the gates at that elegant property line the neck of the bottle and are on the label complemented nicely by the ‘tire treads’ – and yes one can make tire treads somehow look elegant.

-The wines can be enjoyed at Vintner’s Collective, a multi winery tasting room focusing on premium mostly Napa brands located in downtown Napa or in a more private setting, at the Kitchen Collective, also in downtown Napa.
+The wines can be enjoyed at Vintner’s Collective, a multi winery tasting room focusing on premium mostly Napa brands located in downtown Napa and previously in a more private setting, at the former Kitchen Collective, also in downtown Napa.
 These tastings are often with Tyler and appointments are required.

 Total production among the three wines is only 800 cases – they sell mostly direct but they do have some select distribution.
 In Napa Valley the wines are available at Meadowood and the French Laundry.
 For more information and to join their mailing list or ‘inner circle’ membership, visit: www.nellcote.com